boykogr/boykogr/README.md

 - I'm an architect, a interior designer and a 3D artist
 - Interested in coding and programming as a full-stack discipline
-- Currently learning Python at Softuni
+- Currently learning Machine Learning at Softuni
-- Looking to collaborate on Python and JS
+- Looking to collaborate on ML, Python and JS

 ---